 - A protocol or port number

-For example, a WAN Rule may specify that for the Skype application, use the WAN Policy that sends sessions to the link with the lowest latency.
+For example, a WAN Rule may specify that for the Microsoft Teams application, use the WAN Policy that sends sessions to the link with the lowest latency.

 Creating a WAN Rule